-At high altitude, the ultraviolet rays from the sun are more intense and therefore more damaging.
+Skin and eyes (cornea) are at risk of sun’s ultraviolet (UV) damage.
+At high altitude, the UV rays from the sun are more intense because the atmosphere is thinner.
 Even when it is cloudy, the risk of sunburn is extreme.
 The main reason for this is that in cool or cloudy conditions many people are unaware that they are still vulnerable to the burning effects of the sun’s UV radiation, so fail to take precautionary sun protection measures.

-Scientists found that human eyes were more likely to be damaged by UV rays while skiing or climbing on the slopes in snow-covered areas compared to sitting on the beach.
-With exposure to high levels of UV more harmful to eyes than skin, especially in snow-covered areas, the rays can cause conditions such as snow blindness, which can lead to inflammation, cataracts and clouded lenses.
+The human eye is more likely to be damaged by UV rays while skiing or climbing on the slopes in snow-covered areas compared to sitting on the beach.
+UV rays can cause conditions such as immediate conditions such as snow blindness, and long term effects such as cataracts.

-The safest way to enjoy the sun and protect you from sunburn is to use a combination of shade, clothing, and sunscreen.
+The safest way to enjoy the sun and protect yourself from sunburn is to use a combination of shade, clothing, sunscreen and proper sunglasses.